 Stop 2: Littleton, New Hampshire

-Littleton is less touristy than other fall destinations in New England, which means easier parking, no wait at brunch, and that cozy, small-town atmosphere that makes autumn in New England feel so magical.
+Less touristy than most fall destinations in New England, which means easier parking, no wait at brunch, and a genuinely cozy small-town atmosphere.

 Stop 3: St. Johnsbury, Vermont